-- · Changes in currency translation rates had the effect of decreasing 2017 sales by \$0.9 million. - The decrease in MC net sales was principally due to the continuing decline in publication grades, which was mostly offset by increases in other grades.
+- · Net sales increased by 5.2%. - · Changes in currency translation rates had the effect of increasing 2017 sales by \$1.8 million.
+Excluding that effect, net sales increased 4.0%. - The increase in MC net sales was principally due to strong performance in the tissue, packaging and pulp grades, which more than offset continuing declines in the publication grades.

-- Changes in currency translation rates had the effect of decreasing 2017 sales by \$3.1 million. - The decrease in MC net sales was principally due to the continuing decline in publication grades, which was mostly offset by increases in other grades.
+- Net sales increased by 0.6%. - · Changes in currency translation rates had the effect of decreasing 2017 sales by \$1.3 million.
+Excluding that effect, net sales increased 0.9%. - The increase in MC net sales was principally due to strong performance in the tissue, packaging and pulp grades, which more than offset continuing declines in the publication grades.